A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Peneda-Geres National Park

-Take a trip north of Porto and immerse yourself in nature at the Peneda-Geres National Park.
-Hike mountain trails, swim in blue lagoons, visit small villages and get a taste of local food on an all-day trip from the city.
+Take a trip northeast of Porto and immerse yourself in nature at the Peneda-Geres National Park.
+Hike mountain trails, swim in blue lagoons, visit small villages and get a taste of the regional food on an all-day outing.
 Find out more!

 Fatima and Coimbra, Portugal

-Make the pilgrimage to Fatima, one of the most important religious sites in Portugal where the Virgin Mary is said to have appeared to 3 children in 1917.
+Make the pilgrimage to Fatima, one of the most important religious sites in Portugal where the Virgin Mary is said to have appeared in front of 3 children in 1917.
 Then, travel to Coimbra to visit one of Europe’s oldest universities.
 Book it now!

 Subscribe Packing Checklist by JetSettingFools.com